 Inpatients receive round the clock assistance to support them through all stages of recovery and our centers handle all kinds of disabilities.
 Our residents enjoy healthy meals, activities and staff and peer encouragement.

 Pate’s inpatient program focuses on each person’s unique prognosis and includes personalized rehabilitation plans in cognitive and communication issues, physical functioning, daily living activities and routines, leisure activities, behavior management and more.

 Living with us during brain injury or stroke treatment is an immersive experience that means rehabilitation never stops.
 It gives people comprehensive care, with ongoing observation by staff to assess progress around the clock and helps our residents get the most from rehabilitation.
-Patients who are physically capable of maximum rehab time will receive up to six hours of therapy a day.

 Our cross disciplinary approach is designed to return people to their communities.
 Not just any community – but the patient’s specific environment.
 We prepare people for the real world that they will return to.
 By talking with the patient and family about needs and goals, Pate therapists focus on the right things.
 For example, is the house two stories?
 Then the individual will work on stairs skills while someone who lives on one level may need help with high kitchen cabinets.
 This individualized preparation can be invaluable.

 Patients eat breakfast then travel by Pate van to the treatment center where they receive treatment during a morning or afternoon session Monday through Friday.
 Each patient who lives with us will receive treatment customized to their diagnosis and will rotate therapies throughout the day.